WICKED: FOR GOOD

 She creates a tornado in order to drop a house on Nessarose, killing her.
 This doesn't make a whole load of sense except as a necessary contrivance so as to shoehorn this story into that told in 'The Wizard of Oz'.
 Under this heading see also the fates of Boq, and of Prince Fiyero himself (the male characters really do come off badly).

-Since we think we know the ultimate fate of Elphaba it is very much Glinda who now has to take centre stage.
-She makes the shattering discovery that Fiyero loves Elphaba, not her, yet she's able to rise above this, forgive Elphaba and take matters into her own hands in a stirring conclusion.
+Since those of us familiar with 'The Wizard of Oz' think we know the ultimate fate of Elphaba it is very much Glinda who now has to take centre stage.
+She makes the shattering discovery that Fiyero loves Elphaba, not her, yet she's able to rise above this, forgive Elphaba and take matters into her own hands.

-But hopefully a new generation of young people will now seek out and be enchanted by the story of Dorothy, and Toto, and their companions.
+And hopefully a new generation of young people will now seek out and be enchanted by the story of Dorothy, and Toto, and their companions.
 Altogether now, "We're off to see the Wizard, the Wonderful Wizard of Oz..."

 Comments